baobabsoluciones/cornflow/libs/core/README.rst

 Cornflow-tools
 ==============

-Cornflow-tools is a library that contains modules to help you adapt cornflow to your needs
+Cornflow-core is a library that contains modules to help you create REST APIs in an easier and faster way.
+It includes a set of modules that can be used to start the creation of your flask REST API and some command line interface commands that let you create a full REST API from a JSONSchema file that represent your data or create a JSONSchema file representing your REST API.

 -----------------------------------
-Module :code:`generate_from_schema`
+Command line interface :code:`generate_from_schema`
 -----------------------------------
-The module :code:`generate_from_schema` allows you to automatically generate models, endpoints and schemas from a JSONSchema.
-The generated files can then be added to **cornflow-server**.
+The cli :code:`generate_from_schema` allows you to automatically generate models, endpoints and schemas from a JSONSchema.
+The generated files can then be added to your flask (RestFul) REST API.

 How to use?
 ===========

 To start, you need to have a json file containing the schema of the tables you want to create.
-Let's assume that this file is stored on your computer as :code:`C:/Users/User/instance.json` Open the terminal and navigate to the **cornflow-tools** directory.
-From there, run:
+Let's assume that this file is stored on your computer as :code:`C:/Users/User/instance.json` Open the terminal, then run:

 .. code-block:: console

-    python generate_from_schema C:/Users/User/instance.json application_name
+    generate_from_schema -p C:/Users/User/instance.json -a application_name

 The argument :code:`application_name` will be the prefix of the name used for the generated files, classes and tables.
+It is an optional argument
-This command will create a new :code:`output/` directory in **cornflow-tools**, containing three directories :code:`models/`, :code:`schemas/` and :code:`endpoints/`, in which the new files will be added.
+This command will create a new :code:`output/` directory in the folder where is executed, containing three directories :code:`models/`, :code:`schemas/` and :code:`endpoints/`, in which the new files will be added.

 Optional arguments